 Both the color and the texture of the rash, in addition to the great amount of real estate it can take up, can make it particularly annoying to cover up with creams and powders.
 Meaning, it can be a real source of self-consciousness and misery.

-It’s also known as a recurring condition, and many dermatologists will offer the same treatment over and over again.
+It’s also known as a recurring condition, and many dermatologists will offer the same antibiotic treatment over and over again.

 Though one common precursor is overuse of steroid creams and nasal sprays, the cause of recurring perioral dermatitis is unknown.
 As my dermatologist put it: it means there’s something out of balance in the body.
 She just had no interest in helping me discover what that was.

-PERIORAL DERMATITIS TREATMENTS, MEDICATIONS AND CURES
+PERIORAL DERMATITIS HEALING STAGES AND MEDICATIONS

 When traditional dermatology is faced with a case of perioral dermatitis, it usually turns to a bevy of oral antibiotics and antibiotic creams.
 These treatments can be very effective in getting the rash to go away.
 But as I learned the hard way through countless rounds of them, it is only a temporary relief and the rash will eventually come back.